History of Sardinia: Phoenician settlement

-Roman Empire
+Roman Republic and Empire

 In 240 BC, in the course of the First Punic War, the Carthaginian mercenaries on the island revolted and gave the Romans, who some years earlier had defeated the Carthaginians in the naval battle of Sulci, the opportunity to land on Sardinia and occupy it.
 In 238 BC the Romans took over the whole island, without meeting any resistance.
 They took over an existing developed infrastructure and urbanized culture (at least in the plains).
 Along with Corsica it formed the province of Corsica et Sardinia, under a praetor.
 Together with Sicily it formed one of the main granaries of Rome until the Romans conquered Egypt in the 1st century BC.

 A revolt, led by two Sardo-Punic notables from Cornus and Tharros, Hampsicora and Hanno, broke out after the crushing Roman defeat at Cannae (216 BC).
 A Roman army of 22,000 infantrymen and 1,200 cavalry, under Titus Manlius Torquatus, reached Sardinia landing in Caralis and defeating Hiostus, the son of Hampsicora, near Milis.
 The Romans then met the Carthaginian-Sardinian allied forces in the south of the island, defeating them in a pitched battle that took place between Sestu and Decimomannu, and killing 12,000 men.
 Another major revolt took place in 177-176 BC when the Balares and the Ilienses were defeated by Tiberius Gracchus, who, according to Livy, killed or enslaved about 80,000 natives.
 The last organized revolts were repressed by Marcus Caecilius Metellus in 115-111 BC and Titus Albucius in 106.
 However the Sardinians living in the impervious mountains of the interior resisted the Roman colonization well into Imperial times.